alekswael/pretrained_cnn_fashion_classification/README.md

 ## Requirements

 The code is tested on Python 3.11.2.
-Futhermore, a bash-compatible terminal is required for running shell scripts (such as Git for Windows).
+Futhermore, if your OS is not UNIX-based, a bash-compatible terminal is required for running shell scripts (such as Git for Windows).

 ## Usage